-Grade: Grade 1 ultimate African tropical hardwood railway sleepers, known as Azobe or Ekki.
+Grade: Grade 1 (medium to high grade) African tropical hardwood railway sleepers, known as Azobe or Ekki.
 Approx 50-60 years old.
-Heavy & long lasting untreated railway sleepers for all landscaping projects and general purposes.
+Heavy & long lasting untreated railway sleepers for a wide range of landscaping projects and general purposes.
 Generally fairly square and straight, with some having notches or indents on one side where the rails were attached to the railway sleepers.
 See pictures above.

 Colour: Various shades of brown to dark grey.
 You can jet wash them if you want a lighter colour.
 Various shades of red and brown on the inside, when cut or planed.

 Treatment: Untreated.
 These railway sleepers were originally used on the railways without any form of treatment, with an intended lifespan of up to 100 years.
 Very durable.

-Description: When new these were probably seen as the ultimate railway sleeper.
-They are a very durable, tight-grained tropical hardwood with excellent longevity, and made from one of the hardest wood in the world.
-These reclaimed African Azobe railway sleepers are probably between 30 - 60 years old, depending on which section of railway line they came from in Europe.
+Description: When new these were probably seen as the ultimate railway sleepers.
+They were constructed from a very durable, tight-grained tropical hardwood with excellent longevity, and made from one of the hardest wood in the world.
+These reclaimed African Azobe (Ekki) railway sleepers are probably between 50-60 years old, depending on which section of railway line they came from in Europe.
 Some have been machine notched on one side to accept the attachment plate of the railway line.
 Having spent up to 60 years on a railway track, they may also have the rustic signs of cracks, loose bits, and 'character' with occasional areas of crumbly softness.